odara-rapheal/FastAPI-ollama-chat-stream/README.md

-# 🦙 Ollama Chat Stream
+# 🦙 FastAPI llama Chat Stream

 A full-stack local AI chat app using **LLaMA 3 (2.1B)** , with a **FastAPI** backend and **React/Next.js** frontend — streaming responses just like ChatGPT.